-Although washing soda is frequently available in the laundry department of supermarkets, it is also commonly utilized in many DIY cleansers.
+Although washing soda is frequently available in the laundry department of supermarkets, it is also commonly utilized in many DIY cleaners.
 Washing soda is widely used in cleaning, from cleaning kitchen equipment to eliminating hard water stains in the bathroom!
-The best aspect about using washing soda is that it is a low-cost, environmentally friendly, and completely safe green cleaning agent.
+The best aspect about needing washing soda is that it is a low-cost, environmentally friendly, and completely safe green cleaning agent.
 But what exactly is washing soda, and why is it so effective in cleaning?

 This post may contain affiliate links.
 Full disclosure here.